JTarness/decentralized-auction-app/README.md

 - Placing a Bid on an Item-
 Upon searching for an item or browsing the market homepage, the user will have the ability to    place a bid on their desired item.
 By specifying gas price and the max ETH a user is willing to give up, an item’s current bid total will be adjusted.
 - Finalizing an Auction-
 After a period of time passes or a specific amount of funds are received through bids, the item will be sold to the last highest bidder.
 The user will be sent a receipt for the transaction reflecting the ETH lost in the purchase as well as the information of the item purchased.
+This can be observed in the blocks mined by the user’s ganache server as he/she runs the app and places bids.
 - Viewing Previous Auctions-
-Users should be able to view the previous transactions/bids from their account by tracking the transaction receipts while the app is launched
+Users should be able to view the previous auctions from their account by tracking the auctions that have expired since the app has launched.
 ## **Getting Started**
 **Installation and Setup**
 1. Install Node.js and Ganache